Rice production in China: Processes

 Throwing seedlings is an alternative planting method for rice production and is widespread due to savings on labour.
 This cultivation system provides another benefit of developing high-yield potential from reduced fertiliser inputs and has been predominantly used over the past few decades in Southern China to raise yields, as was tested by scientists in Southern China rice patches along the Yangtze River.
-The method of the experiment is through an “appropriate increase in seedling density, and a concomitant decrease in Nitrogen fertiliser input” that led to “problems with lodging, quality declines, and environmental pollution”.
+The method of the experiment is through an "appropriate increase in seedling density, and a concomitant decrease in Nitrogen fertiliser input" that led to "problems with lodging, quality declines, and environmental pollution".
 By increasing the seedling density by 32%, Nitrogen application can reduce by 18%.
 As a result, an increase in seedling density created considerable amounts of effective panicles and glumous flowers on rice wheat whilst compensating for the decreased yield of individual plants from fertiliser.
 Hence, the method and experiment provide sustainable agriculture means in Southern China.

-Rice production in China is severely constrained by “excessive water consumption, labour shortage, large environmental footprint, and low economic profit” – this makes rice ratooning a favourable practice for production.
+Rice production in China is severely constrained by "excessive water consumption, labour shortage, large environmental footprint, and low economic profit" – this makes rice ratooning a favourable practice for production.
 From the former, rice ratooning is acquiring new crops from renewed tillers of the first crop, saving water consumption by taking advantage of the remaining water content from the first crop.
-From the latter, rice ratooning increases farmers’ profitability with sustainable efficiency and fewer reconstruction efforts on environmental damage and footprints than other rice planting methods.
+From the latter, rice ratooning increases farmers' profitability with sustainable efficiency and fewer reconstruction efforts on environmental damage and footprints than other rice planting methods.
 In addition, rice ratooning provides higher grain yield stemming from selecting cultivated high-yielding varieties and improving crop management over time.
 Hence, rice ratooning gradually became favourable and forms the majority of the rice production system across China.

+The use of night soil is a common practice to enhance rice production naturally.
+This technique is crucial for China's ability to generate sufficient food crops to support its population.